 You may notice that you and others around you are experiencing a range of reactions.
 These reactions can look and feel many different ways.
 They may be emotional or physical in nature, and they may or may not be similar to the people around you.
 Reactions across this community include sadness, outrage, a sense of helplessness, disbelief and many other experiences.

 We encourage you to seek safe people and spaces to identify and process your reactions.
 At CAPS, we are committed to creating a safe and affirming environment for all individuals, and are committed to supporting all students in need.
 CAPS would also like to offer support to those who have been affected by these events and are coping with race-related stress.
-Walk-in services are available at CAPS Monday-Friday, from 9-12 and from 1-4.
+Walk-in services are available at CAPS Monday-Thursday, from 9-12 and from 1-4, and Friday from 9:30-12 and 1-4.

 Welcome to Counseling and Psychological Services (CAPS)!